orta/playground-ts-scanner/README.md

 ## TypeScript Playground Plugin

-Shows what the TypeScript Scanner reads for your TS/JS.
+Shows what the TypeScript Scanner reads when running over your TS/JS code.

 ![](./screenshot.png)